adut24/holbertonschool-low_level_programming/README.md

 * What are file permissions, and how to set them when creating a file with the `open` system call
 * What is a system call
 * What is the difference between a function and a system call

+### 0x17.
+C - Doubly linked lists
+* What is a doubly linked list
+* How to use doubly linked lists
+* Start to look for the right source of information without too much help

+### 0x18.
+C - Dynamic libraries
+* What is a dynamic library, how does it work, how to create one, and how to use it
+* What is the environment variable `$LD_LIBRARY_PATH` and how to use it
+* What are the differences between static and shared libraries
+* Basic usage `nm`, `ldd`, `ldconfig`

+### 0x1A.
+C - Hash tables
+* What is a hash function
+* What makes a good hash function
+* What is a hash table, how do they work and how to use them
+* What is a collision and what are the main ways of dealing with collisions in the context of a hash table
+* What are the advantages and drawbacks of using hash tables
+* What are the most common use cases of hash tables

+### 0x1C.
+C - Makefiles
+* What are `make`, Makefiles
+* When, why and how to use Makefiles
+* What are rules and how to set and use them
+* What are explicit and implicit rules
+* What are the most common / useful rules
+* What are variables and how to set and use them